 If you are new to Dave Ramsey’s budgeting style, I will say that we follow it loosely- for example, we don’t necessarily drive “Dave cars” or pay cash for our vehicles (yet), but I still really love his principles and follow along with his plan.
 I recommend reading or listening to the Total Money Makeover book and even taking Financial Peace University if you can, if you want to get ahold of your money and start telling it where to go, instead of wondering where it went.

-I’ve also got some really helpful printable Budgeting planners available over in my shop that can help you be more organized with your finances.
+I’ve also got some really helpful printable Budgeting planners available for FREE that can help you be more organized with your finances.
 I’ve got a couple of color styles, and they come in two sizes- letter size and half letter size (a5 size for all the planner folks).

-You can try my printables and download this Savings Tracker printable free by signing up for my email list below.
+Get my budgeting printables by signing up for my email list below!